From Varadhan's Limit to Eigenmaps: A Guide to the Geometric Analysis behind Manifold Learning: Eigenfunctions and Eigenvalues

 Note that Sturm-Liouville theory is named for Jacques Charles Francois Sturm (1803-1855) and Joseph Liouville (1809-1882).
 From the age of 16, Sturm supported his mother and siblings as a mathematics tutor: he moved to Paris to serve as a tutor to a student of his that continued on to study there.
 He became a secondary school teacher after the Revolution of 1830 and by 1834 had published his work developing Sturm-Liouville Theory with Joseph Liouville.
 Joseph Liouville was the son of an army officer in France and had studied engineering at Ecole Polytechnique, but was working as a mathematics assistant at various institutions at the time.
 After the publication of this important work and other theorems, both became professors of mathematics at Ecole Polytechnique in 1838.

-This is well explained in Chavel's textbook \cite{Chavel-text} and the Schoen-Yau’s text \cite{Schoen-Yau-text}.
+See also work of Miranda \cite{Miranda:1955} applying Sturm-Liouville Theory to Riemannian manifolds.
+This is well explained in Chavel's textbook \cite{Chavel-text} and Schoen-Yau's text \cite{Schoen-Yau-text}.
 For a survey of earlier results, the text of Berger, P. Gauduchon and E. Mazet, \cite{Berger-et-al:1971} is often recommended.
 This last book includes many explicit computations of eigenvalues and eigenfunctions for a variety of Riemannian manifolds.